-“Blowing Hellglass: A Step by Step Guide” in Helios Quarterly (forthcoming, 2020)
+“Blowing Hellglass: A Step by Step Guide” in Helios Quarterly (June, 2020)

 “Genetic Changelings” in Working Futures anthology (October 2019).
 An earlier version was published in Science Fiction Short Stories anthology from Flametree Press (2015).